itsthecheat/ecommerce/README.md

 ### To-Do:
 1. Implement Login and Create Account
-2. Connect client to server for user and cart information
-3. Add number to cart icon in header indicating number of items in cart
+2. Connect client to server for user and cart information ~~3.
+Add number to cart icon in header indicating number of items in cart~~
 4. Implement checkout.
 Currently redirects user.